tgjones/tgjones.github.io/_posts/2014-11-24-getting-started-with-jetbrains-nitra.md

 > **I used Nitra for the first time 3 days ago.
 I might be and probably am wrong about some of the details.
 If anyone notices any errors, please let me know in the comments and I'll update the post.
 Thanks!**

 Computer languages and parsers are [an area](/blog/archive/2014/04/13/writing-a-minic-to-msil-compiler-in-fsharp-part-0-introduction) [of great interest](/blog/archive/2010/10/25/introducing-dotliquid-the-secure-open-source-template-engine) [for me](/blog/archive/2010/11/13/introducing-stitchup-generating-shaders-from-hlsl-shader-fragments).
 So when I [first heard about](http://blog.jetbrains.com/blog/2013/11/12/an-introduction-to-nitra/) the [Nitra](https://github.com/JetBrains/Nitra) project from JetBrains, I was intrigued.
-Over the last weekend, I finally find some time to use Nitra to write a parser for Microsoft's [High Level Shading Language (HLSL)](http://msdn.microsoft.com/en-us/library/windows/desktop/bb509561%28v=vs.85%29.aspx).
+Over the last weekend, I finally found some time to use Nitra to write a parser for Microsoft's [High Level Shading Language (HLSL)](http://msdn.microsoft.com/en-us/library/windows/desktop/bb509561%28v=vs.85%29.aspx).
 In this post, I will describe my experience with Nitra and how to get started with it, and show a little of what it can do.

 But first, if you're wondering whether to keep reading: this whole post is about computer language parsing.
 Hopefully you find that as fascinating as I do.